vibe-project/vibe-project.github.io/_posts/2014-10-10-writing-chat-application.md

 When you types the code to the console, you will see an `echo` event with `Hello there?` data is sent back.

 ### Tracking event
-You may wonder how event object not plain text is sent and received via the connection based on HTTP connection not WebSocket.
+You may wonder how event object not plain text is sent and received via the connection based on HTTP not WebSocket.
 For the full answer of that question, see [Anatomy of Vibe Protocol](/blog/anatomy-of-vibe-protocol/).
 In short,

 * client user sends an event where type is `echo` and data is `Hello there?`.
 * client creates an event object, `{id:"0",type:"echo",data:"Hello there?",reply:false}`.
 * client's event format serializes it to text, `{"id":"0","type":"echo","data":"Hello there?","reply":false}`.
 * client's sse transport formats it to `data={"id":"0","type":"echo","data":"Hello there?","reply":false}`.
 * server's sse transport parses it to `{"id":"0","type":"echo","data":"Hello there?","reply":false}`.
-* server's event format deserializes it to a Map, `{id=0, type=echo, data=Hello there?, reply=false}`.
+* server's event format deserializes it to a map, `{id=0, type=echo, data=Hello there?, reply=false}`.
 * server creates an event object, `{id=0, type=echo, data=Hello there?, reply=false}`.
 * server user receives an event where type is `echo` and data is `Hello there?`.
 * server user sends an event where type is `echo` and data is `Hello there?`.
 * server creates an event object, `{id=1, type=echo, data=Hello there?, reply=false}`.
-* server's event format serializes it text, `{"id":"1","type":"echo","data":"Hello there?","reply":false}`.
+* server's event format serializes it to text, `{"id":"1","type":"echo","data":"Hello there?","reply":false}`.
 * server's sse transport formats it to `data: {"id":"1","type":"echo","data":"Hello there?","reply":false}\n\n`.
 * client's sse transport parses it to `{"id":"1","type":"echo","data":"Hello there?","reply":false}`.
 * client's event format deserializes it to an object literal, `{id:"1",type:"echo",data:"Hello there?",reply:false}`.